beaconcrm/beacon-weather-app/README.md

 * Build a new component to render the weather card's content, pulling directly from Redux state
 * The current weather should be stored in Redux state
 * What should happen when the postcode isn't valid?

+### What we're looking to see

+* Good usage of React and Redux
+* Solid code structure
+* A great looking component that's easy to understand